connect-x-team/connect-x-swift-sdk/README.md

 https://github.com/connect-x-team/connect-x-swift-sdk.git
 ```

-Go to File → Add Packages -> Enter the repository URL -> Select the latest version and click Add Package
+In Xcode: Go to File → Add Packages -> Enter the repository URL -> Select the latest version and click Add Package

 OR